The Flickering Torch Mystery

-The Flickering Torch Mystery is Volume 22 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The Flickering Torch Mystery is the twenty-second volume in the original The Hardy Boys series of mystery books for children and teens published by Grosset & Dunlap.

 The book was written for the Stratemeyer Syndicate by Leslie McFarlane in 1943.
 Between 1959 and 1973 the first 38 volumes of the series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of the book was rewritten in 1971 by Vincent Buranelli resulting in two different stories with the same title.

 Plot

 Original edition

 The boys investigate the mysterious disappearance of rare silkworms at a scientific research facility while working at an experimental farm during their summer vacation.
 The mystery deepens to include the theft of government building materials — a case being investigated by their famous father, Fenton.

 Revised edition

 When two suspicious plane accidents occur near Marlin Crag Airport, the two Hardy brothers investigate the case and find themselves in greater danger than they anticipated.
 Frank and Joe suspect an oil beacon near the airport caught the pilots off track.
 The boys go to fictional Pittville and visit Martin Weiss's parents.
 They get a clue about a dance place called The Flickering Torch.
 This involves investigating the Flickering Torch where a band seems to be involved in something shady.
 Their friend Chet Morton develops a new hobby of building airplanes; however, when he buys a used fuselage from an airplane junkyard it gets stolen from his farm.
 Ultimately the Hardys smash an illegal plot to make industrial diamonds using uranium isotopes from smuggled coal from the United Kingdom.